OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/build-versions-in-team-build.md

 ---
-title: Build Versions and Packaging in Team Build
+title: Build versions and packaging in Team Build
 description: A guide to build version numbers in Azure DevOps and Team Foundation Server (TFS), and how they work with packages for Octopus.
 ---